Henna By Heather

 People who have this condition are allergic to aspirin, fava beans, and moth balls.
 But you won’t really know this until your baby is older…

-We do not henna any children under the age of 5 for this reason.
+We do not henna any children under the age of 5 without confirming with the parents that the child has no known G6PD deficiency for this reason.

 Also, even if you don’t believe us about G6PD (and you should), consider how likely the baby would be to move and ruin the henna design.
 Infants can’t know to stay still so they don’t smudge their henna.
 When they smudge it, they will be sad… and you will have wasted your money on henna for them.